MichaelZaniewski/Healthcare-Dataset-Generator/README.md

 2. Download the Generator Folder:
    - For the download, click [here](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/releases/tag/v1.0).
    - Place the folder on your desktop.
    - What's in the folder: The .py generator and a .csv of U.S. zipcodes (essential for large dataset creation)

+3. Open CMD and navigate to that folder
+       ```
+       cd /d "[DRIVE-LETTER-HERE]:\Users\[USERNAME-HERE]\Desktop\Generator"
+       ```
+   - Your drive letter is most likely C

 4. Install Required Libraries
-   - Open a terminal or Command Prompt in that folder and run:
+   - Once command prompt is open in that folder run:
        ```
        pip install pandas numpy faker
        ```